 We used 1½” ribbon, webbing and hardware.
 This width can sometimes be a bit more difficult to find, but you could also use 1” or 2” widths – all the construction steps would be the same; simply adjust the Sizing of all your components.

 Our clever design allows the cross-piece and the adjustable strap to be one long piece.
 The ribbon is stitched in three sections: two on one side of the webbing and the third on the opposite side, which is what allows the length to wrap and turn while keeping the pretty ribbon facing Right side out.
 You’ll also Thread this main cross-piece/strap between the layers of the wraparound mat strap loops.
 This keeps layers to a minimum, making stitching easier.

 We selected buckles over Velcro® for the two wraparound straps that secure the mat.
 This eliminates the worry of any accidentally exposed Velcro® snagging the woven Jacquard ribbon or the smooth knit fabrics of most activewear.
 Once adjusted to fit your mat, you just pop the side-release buckles open and closed.

 For hardware, we used and recommend heavy acetal plastic rather than metal.
-They are sturdy and water resistant.
+It’s both sturdy and water resistant.
 In addition, because they are the most traditional choice for outdoor gear, you can find “wide-mouth” options to better accommodate the thicker layers of webbing and ribbon.
-We found our hardware from the outdoor gear experts at local outdoor experts, The Rain Shed.
+We found our hardware from the outdoor gear experts at The Rain Shed.